IdlePhysicist/mytea/README.md

 chmod 770 /etc/gitea
 ```

 Clone the [mytea repo](https://code.speleo.dev/IdlePhysicist/mytea), create your own `env.sh` from the example provided.
-Then create a docker network for the backend database.
+Then create a docker network for the backend database, and one for the "frontend" network.

 ```
-docker network create --internal back
+docker network create --internal back docker network create front
 ```

 Now we can source the env.sh file, and fire up the docker-compose file.
 Assuming that your DNS records have populated you can navigate to your FQDN and complete the web based installation of Gitea.